-South Holland IDB maintain drainage channels in this area.
-There are two watercourses, Mill Dyke (B21) and Backgate Dyke (B37) which flow eastwards from the central area of Cowbit.
-These flow into Wheatmere Drain (B35) which flows southwards into the South Holland Main Drain (B30).
+South Holland IDB maintain a drainage channel which crosses the northern part of the western site and there is a short length of piped drain which is located on the west side of Mill Drove South.
+This drain flows westwards then north to flow into the Clowacre Drain.
+This flows eastwards to discharge into the Wheatmere Drain (B35) which flows southwards into the South Holland Main Drain (B30).
 The water level in the South Holland Main Drain is controlled by Wisemans Pumping Station.